dotnet/docs/docs/core/compatibility/windows-forms/9.0/datagridviewheadercell-nre.md

 ---
 # No exception if DataGridView is null

 Previously, a <xref:System.NullReferenceException> was thrown in <xref:System.Windows.Forms.DataGridViewHeaderCell.MouseDownUnsharesRow(System.Windows.Forms.DataGridViewCellMouseEventArgs)?displayProperty=nameWithType>, <xref:System.Windows.Forms.DataGridViewHeaderCell.MouseEnterUnsharesRow(System.Int32)?displayProperty=nameWithType>, <xref:System.Windows.Forms.DataGridViewHeaderCell.MouseLeaveUnsharesRow(System.Int32)?displayProperty=nameWithType>, and <xref:System.Windows.Forms.DataGridViewHeaderCell.MouseUpUnsharesRow(System.Windows.Forms.DataGridViewCellMouseEventArgs)?displayProperty=nameWithType> if the <xref:System.Windows.Forms.DataGridViewElement.DataGridView> property was null.
 That behavior was unexpected and incorrect.
-We've updated these methods to simply return `false` if `DataGridView` is `null`.
+These methods have been updated to simply return `false` if `DataGridView` is `null`.

 ## Version introduced